C4ndyF1sh/Jumbuck/README.md

 If not even that works, the only solution I know is to wipe the device (not ideal).
 I would recommend using [Nugget Python](https://github.com/leminlimez/Nugget) instead in this case.

 ## Credits
+- [LeminLimez](https://github.com/leminlimez/Nugget-Mobile) for Nugget Mobile which Jumbuck is forked from
 - [JJTech](https://github.com/JJTech0130) for Sparserestore/[TrollRestore](https://github.com/JJTech0130/TrollRestore)
 - khanhduytran for [Sparsebox](https://github.com/khanhduytran0/SparseBox)
 - [pymobiledevice3](https://github.com/doronz88/pymobiledevice3)